Takeaways

 - Eat balanced meals

 Reducing caffeine consumption gradually can help minimize withdrawal symptoms by allowing your body to adjust more easily.
 Staying hydrated is also crucial since caffeine has a mild diuretic effect.
-Adequate sleep and exercise can help maintain energy levels during withdrawal11.
+Adequate sleep and exercise can help maintain energy levels during withdrawal.[46]

 Optimal Caffeine Consumption for Metabolic Benefits